-- establishes a monitoring role for the Housing Council, that does not simply provide advice, but tracks progress on implementing the progressive realization of the right to housing; - mandates the Housing Advocate to receive and investigate petitions identifying systemic housing rights issues, assess compliance with the housing policy commitment, and makes specific recommendations to the Minister that the Minister must respond to; - establishes a procedure for the Housing Advocate to refer important systemic housing rights issues to public hearings before a three-person panel drawn from the Housing Council, ensuring affected groups have a voice, and that the panel's recommendations will be considered by the Minister; and, - requires distinction-based housing strategies that identify and address the barriers, needs and rights of Indigenous peoples, as well as an urban and rural Indigenous housing strategy, codeveloped with urban and rural Indigenous organizations, consistent with the UN Declaration on the Rights of Indigenous Peoples.
+- establishes a monitoring role for the Housing Council, that does not simply provide advice, but tracks progress on implementing the progressive realization of the right to housing; - mandates the Housing Advocate to receive and investigate petitions identifying systemic housing rights issues, assess compliance with the housing policy commitment, and make specific recommendations to the Minister that the Minister must respond to; - establishes a procedure for the Housing Advocate to refer important systemic housing rights issues to public hearings before a three-person panel drawn from the Housing Council, ensuring affected groups have a voice, and that the panel's recommendations will be considered by the Minister; and, requires distinction-based housing strategies that identify and address the barriers, needs and rights of Indigenous peoples, as well as an urban and rural Indigenous housing strategy, codeveloped with urban and rural Indigenous organizations, consistent with the UN Declaration on the Rights of Indigenous Peoples.

 We have attached to this letter a mark-up of the National Housing Strategy Act with specific wording of proposed amendments.

 None of the necessary amendments alter the scope and principle of the legislation and none require any public expenditure that is not already provided for in the legislation.
 The amendments are necessary, however, to clarify what is currently unclear, and to bring the roles of the Housing Council and the Housing Advocate in line with the purpose of the legislation and the commitment to a rights-based approach based on international human rights.

 Legislation implementing a rights-based national housing strategy provides an historic opportunity for the federal government to address, as a priority, a critical human rights issue at home and at the same time to provide leadership in human rights internationally.
 This is the first time in Canada's history that legislation recognizing the right to housing has been introduced and it is critical that this be done right.
-In the National Housing Strategy Act, your government provides an historic policy commitment to the right to housing, but that commitment must include mechanisms to ensure that this historic policy commitment is meaningfully implemented, and Indigenous rights and needs are respected.

-Thank you for your consideration of our recommendations.
+Thank you for your consideration of our request.